Emmotes/ic_spoilers/docs/farideh.md

     "id": 2462,
     "flavour_text": "",
     "description": {
         "desc": "Enemies that attack any Champion in the formation trigger Farideh's Hellish Rebuke.
-The enemy is surrounded by green flames for $seconds_worth_of_bud seconds and immediately takes $seconds_worth_of_bud seconds worth of BUD damage."
+The enemy is surrounded by green flames for $berserk_time seconds and immediately takes $amount seconds worth of BUD damage."
     },
     "effect_keys": [
         {
-            "effect_string": "return_bud_damage_when_hit,5",
+            "effect_string": "deal_bud_damage_when_hit,5",
             "off_when_benched": true,
+            "berserk_time": 5,
             "targets": [
                 "all"
             ],